aidos-lab/Diss-l-ECT/README.md

 ## Overview of rotation_invariant_metric.py

-This module implements an orthogonal neural network model utilizing the ECT (Euclidean Coordinate Transformation) layer for transformations in a high-dimensional space.
-It includes functionality for computing the ECT layer, defining a neural network model, and performing operations related to rotation invariant distance calculations.
+This module implements a rotation-invariant metric utilizing the ECT (Euler Characteristic Transform).
+It includes functionality for computing the ECT, defining a neural network model, and performing operations for spatial alignment of two data spaces.

 ### Dependencies